AMI IMAGES / SCIENCE PHOTO LIBRARY AMI IMAGES / SCIENCE PHOTO LIBRARY

-Hepatitis A virus.
-Coloured transmission electron micrograph (TEM) of a cluster of Hepatitis A virus particles, the cause of infectious hepatitis.
-The particles are made of a protein coat encapsulating ribonucleic acid (RNA) genetic material.
-During Hepatitis A infection, the virus attacks the liver producing liver inflammation, fever and jaundice.
-Hepatitis A may be transmitted person-to-person via the faecal/oral route.
-The virus may, on occasions, be transmitted by faecally contaminated food or water.
+Hepatitis A virus particles, coloured transmission electron micrograph (TEM).
+The particles are composed of a protein coat encapsulating ribonucleic acid (RNA) genetic material.
+During infection, the virus attacks the liver and causes liver inflammation, fever and jaundice.
+It is usually transmitted person-to-person via the faecal/oral route, such as through ingestion of faecally contaminated food or water.
 The disease is more prevalent in warm countries with poor standards of hygiene.
-Magnification: x164,000 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.